-Our team investigates the assembly of biological and nanostructured materials at length scales from atoms to 1000 nm using computational tools.
-We develop, validate, and apply cutting-edge atomistic potentials of molecules, minerals, metals, and polymers to solve challenges in soft matter and bionanoscience.
+Our team investigates the assembly of biological and nanostructured materials at length scales from atoms to 1000 nm using diverse computational and AI tools.
+We develop, validate, and apply the most accurate and interpretable atomistic potentials for compounds across the periodic table to solve challenges in soft matter, bioscience, and nanoscience.

 Why Modeling and Simulation?

-Processes under physiological conditions and in advanced materials involve chemical reactions as well as intermolecular forces from the nanometer scale to the micrometer scale is often impossible or expensive in experiments.
+Monitoring intermolecular dynamics, chemical reactions, and other processes from the atomic scale to the micrometer scale is often impossible or expensive in experiments.
 Visualization, fundamental understanding of interactions, and precise numerical predictions help elucidate physiological processes, the function of advanced materials and devices, chemical and mechanical transformations.
 For example, modeling and simulation can help identify molecular signatures of diseases, aid in the design of drugs and delivery systems, accelerate the development of catalysts and electrode materials, and provide insights for the development of corrosion resistant alloys.
-The same techniques can also be used towards developing stronger carbon nanofibers, increasing the selectivity of biosensors, produce more efficient photovoltaic devices, and guide in formulations for building materials to customize performance.
+The same techniques can also be used towards developing stronger carbon fiber, increasing the selectivity of biosensors, produce more efficient photovoltaic devices, and guide in formulations for building materials to customize performance.
 Novel feature representations and large data sets for machine learning of properties can be identified.